AY2425S2-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 **Extensions**

+* 1a.
+User enters an invalid filter or tag.
+    * 1a1.
+System shows an error message.

+  Use case ends.

 * 2a.
 No matching contacts are found.
-    * 3a1.
+    * 2a1.
 System shows a relevant message.

-  Use case ends.

-* 2b.
-User enters an invalid filter or tag.
-    * 2b1.
-System shows an error message.

   Use case ends.